PocketRelay/Website/docs/server/manual-building.md

 # Manual Building

-Guide for manually compiling the server executable from source
+Learn how to manually compile the server executable from source.

-Keep in mind when manually building the server, the master branch contains the latest changes which can be untested or not intented for general use, its recommened you checkout a specific release tag rather than master to ensure the version you are compiling is stable.
+Keep in mind that when manually building the server, the master branch contains the latest changes, which may be untested or not intended for general use.
+It's recommended to checkout a specific release tag instead of master to ensure the compiled version is stable.

 ## Requirements

-- **Rust & Cargo** Rust version 1.70.0 or newer is required in order to compile the server you can install both of these using Rustup which you can install using the guide [Here](https://www.rust-lang.org/learn/get-started)
+- **Rust & Cargo:** Rust version 1.70.0 or newer is required.
+You can install both using Rustup; follow the guide [here](https://www.rust-lang.org/learn/get-started).
-- **Git** Git is required to clone the github repository to your system.
-You can ignore this step if you manually download the latest source archive from github directly [Here](https://github.com/PocketRelay/ServerRust/archive/refs/heads/master.zip)
+- **Git:** Git is required to clone the GitHub repository to your system.
+You can ignore this step if you manually download the latest source archive directly from GitHub [here](https://github.com/PocketRelay/ServerRust/archive/refs/heads/master.zip).

 :::note
-If you are using the source zip directly then extract it to a folder and skip the “Clone Repository” step
+If you are using the source zip directly, extract it to a folder and skip the "Clone Repository" step.
 :::

 ## Combined Answer

-If you want skip all the steps and just have a list of commands to paste in for the default setup you can paste the following command into your terminal.
-(This is using the bash syntax for multiple commands)
+If you want to skip all the steps and just have a list of commands to paste in for the default setup, you can use the following command in your terminal (bash syntax for multiple commands):

 ```shell
 git clone --depth 1 https://github.com/PocketRelay/Server.git pocket-relay && cd pocket-relay && cargo build --release